mjwestgate/revtools/README.md

 revtools
 ==========

-Tools to support systematic review and meta-analysis in R
+Tools to support literature review and evidence synthesis in R.

 Note: This package includes tools to import, de-duplicate, and display bibliographic data.
 It is in the early stages of development, so use at your own risk!